Schnouki/Golbarg/README.md

 Golbarg is a static blog generator written in Python.

-It is pretty much inspired by [Jekyll](http://wiki.github.com/mojombo/jekyll/)... but better, at least in my opinion :)
+It is heavily inspired by [Jekyll](http://wiki.github.com/mojombo/jekyll/), but is is (obviously!) better (at least in my opinion).

 You can see it in action on [my own blog](http://schnouki.net/) (source code [on Github](http://github.com/Schnouki/schnouki.net) too).